The Doubting Game

 Arag looked at the people in the room, a beautiful young woman, a large, brown man with a silly grin on his face, a young boy with blonde hair, a man with long brown hair, a beard and a mustache, and Kev.
 Off to the side he saw a floating yellow sphere.

 “We’re all here,” said Kev.
 “Everyone, this is Arag.
 Arag, meet the girl, Clive, Bri and Jesus.
-The yellow sphere is the Proth Sphere.”
+The yellow sphere is the Proth Sphere.
+You might want to avoid connecting with the sphere unless you want the infinity of universes to be drastically altered.”

 Clive came over to Arag and shook his hand.
 “You are in for the ride of your life, man.”

 “I’ll warn you, Arag.
 This is a dangerous game.
-Anything can happen and we can all get hurt, but none of us, including you can die.
+Anything can happen and we can all get hurt, but none of us, including you, can truly die.
 So, if you don’t want to play we understand.”

 “I’ll play,” said Arag, wondering if he should doubt he would get hurt.